Case Manager - Mental Health Division

 Key Areas of Responsibility:

-- Link clients to appropriate bridge/interim housing programs and assist them in completing required paperwork in order to enroll them in permanent housing-related programs.
+- Link clients to appropriate bridge/interim housing programs and assist them in completing required paperwork in order to enroll and maintain them in permanent housing-related programs.

 - Provide case management and supportive services to meet the needs of each individual by implementing a LAC-DMH client treatment plan with goals to assist the client in their mental health recovery.

-- Link clients to physical health, mental health, and other supportive services.
-Assist clients to enroll in mainstream benefits and obtain identification (i.e. California Driver’s License, Social Security Card).
+- Assist clients to enroll in mainstream benefits and obtain identification (i.e. California Driver’s License, Social Security Card).

 - Provide bus tokens, bus passes, taxi vouchers, and/or direct transportation as needed.